 The common loon can be heard, especially during the summer.
 They make a wailing cry sound that is resonant.
 They have been described as maniacal, thrilling, and blood-curdling.
 They have a laughing tremolo, a yodel, and a wail.

-The yellow-billed loon is the only loon with a yellow beak and can be easily recognized with this one feature.
+The yellow-billed loon is the only loon with a yellow beak and can be easily recognized with this feature.
 Although they are slightly larger than the common loon at 33-39 inches (84-99 cm), their yellow bill identifies them throughout the year.
-Their bill is large and looks uptilted, although it is the lower part that upwards-angled
+Their account is large and looks uptilted, although it is the lower part that upwards-angled

 The yellow-billed loon can be found in more northern regions than the common loon, with minimal overlap in their ranges.